noahlz/calc/README.md

 Motivation and Goals
 ====================

 The core functionality of the calc app itself is not that interesting.
-My primary goal in this project is to server as a platform for learning more about the Clojure projects - development cycle, test frameworks, etc. - without getting too caught up in the actual application.
+My primary goal in this project is to server as a platform for learning more about the Clojure projects - development cycle, test frameworks, trying new tools, etc. - without getting too bogged down in the details of the actual application.

 Acknowledgements
 ================